last-rev-llc/last-rev-marketing-site/scripts/bws-secure/README.md

 2. Open your Machine Account's vault or project scope.
 3. If the secret (`NETLIFY_AUTH_TOKEN` or `VERCEL_AUTH_TOKEN`) does not already exist:
    - Create the secret using the appropriate token value for the specific Netlify or Vercel account/team.
-4. If the secret already exists and you’re confident it works for the intended Netlify/Vercel account/team:
+4. If the secret already exists and you're confident it works for the intended Netlify/Vercel account/team:
    - Apply the existing secret to the Machine Account.
    - This approach allows multiple repositories, clients, or projects to share the same credentials when the token scope is appropriately configured.
 5. During a build, `secure-run.js` will automatically fetch these tokens using your `BWS_ACCESS_TOKEN`, making them available for Netlify or Vercel commands.